phpactor/phpactor/doc/vim-plugin.md

 You can use your own strategy by providing a `Funcref` to the `g:phpactorQuickfixStrategy` variable.
 When calling a strategy the list of positions is given as a list that is directly usable by the function `setqflist()`.
-Not all informations are provided, depending on the context, so you should always check if the information you want is really defined before using it.
+Not all the keys are provided, depending on the context, so you should always check if the information you want is really defined before using it.

 Extras
 ------

-In order to get the best possible experience we suggests you a few extra tools that will make using this plugin a lot more appreciable.
+In order to get the best experience we suggest you install a few extra tools.

 [fzf](https://github.com/junegunn/fzf)
 --------------------------------------